codehaus/prometheus/readme.txt

 recipe for deadlocks.
 This problem is present in the current threadpoolrepeater, I don't know if it happens with the wrapping structures.

-improvement code:
-create a future for repeatable's.

 improvement test:
 run the test repeatedly and if reports contain error, these reports have to be stored in a special directory for inspection.

-improvement benchmarks:
-create benchmarks.
-For the repeater a benchmark could be created to see what the overhead is (vs while(true)) loop.

-improvement documentation:
-explain the context (can be multiple) where a concurrency-structure can be used in.
-This helps fellow programmers beter to recognize when it could be applied.
+So for every run a different directory needs to be used

 improvement documentation:
 uninterruptibly calls should document that they keep the interrupted status of a thread